Wood Green is green

 Fantasy garden drawings and model gardens

-We have been developing a vision for this space with Noel Park Primary School pupils through site investigations, planting workshops, drawings and models.
+A vision for this space was developed with Noel Park Primary School pupils through site investigations, planting workshops, drawings and models.

 On Wednesday 21 April 2021, the school council from Noel Park Primary School participated in a design workshops facilitated by Jan Kattein Architects and GrowN22.

-The 20 students from years one to six, were asked to imagine a 'fantasy garden', visualising ideas for the parklet site with colourful drawings.
+The 20 students from years 1 to 6, were asked to imagine a 'fantasy garden', visualising ideas for the parklet site with colourful drawings.
 The students also made miniature gardens with recycled materials and planted seeds.

 You can see their designs in the Fantasy garden drawings and model garden Flickr gallery (external link).